Fluticasone/ vilanterol powder

 Generic Name: fluticasone and vilanterol (floo-TIK-a-sone & vye-LAN-ter-ol)

 Brand Name: Breo Ellipta

 Long-acting beta-agonists, such as one of the active ingredients in fluticasone/vilanterol powder (vilanterol), have been rarely associated with an increased risk of asthma-related death.
 They may also increase the risk of asthma-related hospitalization in CHILDREN and TEENAGERS.
 Fluticasone/vilanterol powder should only be used to treat asthma patients who are not controlled by using another long-term asthma-control medicine.
 Fluticasone/vilanterol powder should not be used in patients whose asthma is well controlled by inhaled corticosteroids.

 Long-term treatment of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
 It is also used to treat asthma in certain patients.
 It may also be used for other conditions as determined by your doctor.

 Fluticasone/vilanterol powder is an inhaled corticosteroid and long-acting bronchodilator combination.
 The corticosteroid works by reducing inflammation in the lungs, and the bronchodilator works by widening the airways in the lungs.
 This helps you breathe more easily.

 - you are allergic to any ingredient in fluticasone/vilanterol powder or to milk proteins

-- you are having severe breathing problems (eg, sudden, severe onset or worsening of COPD symptoms [such as chest tightness, cough, shortness of breath, wheezing])
+- you are having an asthma attack or severe breathing problems (eg, sudden, severe onset or worsening of COPD symptoms, such as chest tightness, cough, shortness of breath, wheezing)